 Major credit risks to the Group mainly result from the sale of its products (debtor risk).
 Products are sold throughout the world, but primarily within continental Europe.
 Ongoing evaluations of the customers' financial situation are performed and, generally, no further collateral is required.
-Concentrations of debtors' risk with respect to trade receivables are limited due to the large number of customers of the Group.
 The Group records allowances for potential credit losses based on an expected credit loss (ECL) model in accordance with IFRS 9 (see → Note 6).
 Actual losses have not exceeded management's expectations in the past.

 The maximum credit risk resulting from receivables and other financial assets basically corresponds to the net carrying amount of the asset.
 The balance of trade receivables at year-end is not representative because of the low sales volume in December.
-In 2018, the average balance of trade receivables is about 139% (PY: 131%) of the amount at year-end.
+In 2019, the average balance of trade receivables is about 139% (PY: 139%) of the amount at year-end.